getodk/docs/src/collect-settings.rst

 .. rubric:: Form submission

+:guilabel:`Auto send`
-- :guilabel:`Auto send` When enabled, forms are sent immediately when finalized if the device can connect to the internet.
+  When enabled, forms are sent immediately when finalized if the device can connect to the internet.
 You can specify whether to send over WiFi, cellular data, or both.

-- :guilabel:`Delete after send` When checked, form instances are deleted once they are sent.
+:guilabel:`Delete after send`
+  When enabled, form instances are deleted once they are sent.

 .. rubric:: Form filling

-- :guilabel:`Default to finalized` When enabled, forms are automatically finalized upon reaching the end of the form.
-You can opt out of finalizing any form when completing it.
+:guilabel:`Default to finalized`
+  When enabled, forms are automatically finalized upon reaching the end of the form.
+You can opt out of this on any specific form during form completion.

-- :guilabel:`Constraint processing` used to select when response constraints are validated: After each swipe, or at finalization.
+:guilabel:`Constraint processing`
+  Sets when form responses are validated.

+  Options:

+  - Upon forward swipe.
+(That is, right after the question is answered.)
+  - At finalization.

 - :guilabel:`High res video` enables or disables high-resolution video recordings if supported by the video application used.
 - :guilabel:`Image size` (v1.11.0+) specifies the maximum number of pixels for the long edge of all images added to forms.
 Images are scaled down immediately after being added.
 This setting can be overridden at the form question level.
 There are five size options available: